 Parameter Description Provide tone when parties join Select this check box to play a tone whenever another party joins a conference call on the BCA.
 Note: This option is only available if bridge conferencing is enabled for the BCA and other parties are allowed to join.

-The following table describes the parameters on the DNIS tab of the Bridged Call Appearances page.
+Bridged Call Appearances Page: DNIS Tab describes the parameters on the DNIS tab of the Bridged Call Appearances page.